tomviering/Github-Capstone/lessons/09_branches.md

   <img src="../img/9.GHD_create_branch_github_3.png" width="800">
 </p>

 Let's try making a change to this branch.
-Add the following line to your `README.md` file on GitHub, then observe any changes to your local repo in GitHub Desktop.
+Navigate to the `code` folder and open `pipeline.py` on GitHub, then click the edit button.
+Add the following comment at the top of the file (after the imports):

 ```
- This line was introduced on my remote branch!
+# Remote branch experiment
 ```

+Commit the change, then observe any changes to your local repo in GitHub Desktop.

 <p align="center">
   <img src="../img/9.GHD_create_branch_github_4.png" width="800">